WormasterGpt/Profiler-DB-scanner/README.md

 You can configure the script by editing the profiler.conf

 Requirements:
-pystyle
-Python 3.12 or newer
+Python 3.12 or newer, other in requirements file

 How to launch?